Truth, Trust & Transparency

 Even though trusting and appreciating employees is no less important, it is explicitly not part of this article, nor are management and organisational concepts such as holacracy.
-The focus is on the trust colleagues
+The focus is on the trust colleagues have in management.

 Due to my computer science studies, previous workplaces and my current job, I am in regular contact with friends and colleagues who work in the information technology sector.
 So, of course, job-related topics are also discussed after work.
 Thus, one not only gets to know what is going well with other companies — which is usually shared via social media anyway — but also aspects that bother people.
 So I have also realised that many people struggle with a shared experience, which I would like to discuss below.

 The usual way this happens?
-Well, imagine, the company looks good and healthy, the managers are apparently unconcerned and forecast not only excellent quarterly figures but also a long-term success.
+Imagine, the company looks good and healthy, the managers are apparently unconcerned and forecast not only excellent quarterly figures but also a long-term success.
 You feel relaxed, secure and motivated.
-Then, colleagues are suddenly called to the manager’s office and their faces tell that something is wrong; they are fired.
+Then, colleagues are suddenly called to the manager's office and their faces tell that something is wrong; they are fired.
 Or, however, after the weekend or holiday, others tell you that not only individual persons but whole teams have been fired.
-On request, answers such as ‘personal reasons’ or ‘due to restructuring’ are given.
+On request, answers such as 'personal reasons' or 'due to restructuring' are given.